 Our principal investigators for this project are:

-Co-Principal investigators for this project are:
+Previous Principal investigators for this project were:

 Our core paper, which presents our initial findings, has been published by Nature: Human Behaviour.